Category: Cakes

 There’s my postcard!
 Iykyk

-Bake in a 9×5 loaf pan until golden brown which took approximately 45 minutes instead of the 25 minutes listed in the directions.
-Therefore, start testing for doneness at 20 minutes.
+Bake in a 9×5 loaf pan until golden brown.
+It took approximately 45 minutes instead of the 25 minutes listed in the directions.
+Start testing for doneness at 20 minutes.
 If the top gets too dark, cover it with foil.

 Icing, Icing, Baby

-Glaze cake with butter-powdered sugar icing.
+Glaze cake with the butter-powdered sugar icing.
 The addition of vanilla and almond extracts adds a ton of flavor.
 Feel free to substitute rum or Bourbon for the almond extract.
-The glaze makes the cake even more moist and creates a shiny donut-like glaze.
+The glaze gives the cake a shiny donut-like finish.

 Serve with fresh berries, whipped cream, creme anglaise, or by itself.
 Perfect with a cup of coffee or tea.
 Enjoy!